qbxlvnf11/CMU-Panoptic-dataset-GT-builder/README.md

 =============

 #### - Building Panoptic dataset annotations
-  - Refer to config file
+  - Select the dataset and camera id to extract annotations by editing config file

 ```
 python main.py --panoptic_config_file_path ./Panoptic_configs/Panoptic_annotations_builder_config.yaml
 ```

 #### - Download Panoptic dataset
-  - Select the dataset and camera number to download by editing the values of list in line 11 & 12
+  - Select the dataset and camera id to download by editing the values of list in line 11 & 12

 ```
 apt-get install wget